elmsln/elmsln/README.markdown

 2. Merging the automation present in the ELMSLN Vagrant project back into elmsln-install.sh as an optional flag
 3. Installing default content (via optional flag or vagrant) for the CIS distribution so that you immediately don't go "ok, now what do I do?"
 4. Repackaging Nodequeues for CIS (right now they don't export from original source site and are well designed)
+5. Doing additional testing on the `vagrant provision` command to ensure that it only updates the state of the currently developed ELMSLN test-bed and not overwrites critical components.
+Again, this is just for the development and testing harness but still critical to long term success of this project.

 ###Q. How would you classify a first release?
 Stable.
 Most likely jumping straight from dev to 1.0.
 The many distributions of ELMS have been in beta usage for several months now.

+###Q. How awesome is it to try and solve the edtech spaces biggest problem every day you walk into work?
+You have no idea and it's why I'm tied so heavily to this work atmosphere.
+It rocks.
+Also who said anything about walking into work to solve these problems..isn't it the weekend or late night or something right now?

+Enjoy!